 We investigate how third graders discursively constructed the practice of evidence use during argumentation in science lessons.
 We followed a group of children over three years since their inclusion in the 1st grade of elementary school.
 The paper reports on a period of 5 months in the first semester of 3rd grade.
 The research design was guided by Ethnography in Education.
 Based on discursive interactions of three events in science lessons, we analyzed variations in the focus of the students' argumentation and different ways data should be interpreted.
 Over time, aspects related to ways of interpreting phenomena seem relevant to an understanding of how the group made sense of using evidence in science classroom.
-The analysis indicates possibilities to give greater visibility to contextual aspects of discussions, especially how the different directions of the study, it contributes to current research that indicates the way people think about processes of construction of knowledge.
+The analysis indicates possibilities to give greater visibility to contextual aspects of discussions, especially how the different directions of the discussions were related to participant's use of evidence.
+Regarding the scholarly implications of the study, it contributes to current research that indicates the way people think about processes of construction of knowledge.
 Become able to support claims with evidence is only part of the learning to use evidence in argumentation and discussions around ways of interpreting data are also essential.